Solving Hidden Monotone Variational Inequalities with Surrogate Losses: Background and Related Work

 Given the $\alpha$-descent condition we can define a general purpose algorithm (Algorithm \ref{alg:surr}).
 With any black-box optimizer update $\mathcal{A}$ and a double-loop structure, we can construct a trajectory that satisfies the condition so long as $\mathcal{A}$ can effectively descend the loss $\ell_t$.
 In general $\ell_t^\ast$ may not be zero and so this condition cannot be verified directly, however, this condition can often be met via first-order methods for a fixed number of steps or can be approximated with $\ell_t^\ast =0$.

 From a theoretical perspective, we show that the $\alpha$-descent condition guarantees the following:

 for a proof see Lemma \ref{thm:bias}.
 As expected, the errors are controlled by $\alpha$ and the stepsize $\eta$ in the surrogate.
-However, the error also scales with the distance to the solution if $F$ is smooth.
+However, the error also scales with the distance to the solution if $F$ is Lipschitz.

 In the unconstrained scalar minimization case, inequality \eqref{eq:bias} is similar to the relative error condition $\|p_t - \nabla f(z_t)\| \leq \alpha\|\nabla f(z_t)\|$ used in biased gradient descent, where $p_t$ is the biased direction $(z_{t+1}= z_t -p_t)$~\citep{ajalloeian2020convergence,drusvyatskiy2023stochastic}.
 Similar to biased gradient descent, our assumption with any $\alpha <1$ is sufficient to guarantee convergence in scalar minimization with any $L$-smooth non-convex loss $f$~(see Proposition \ref{thm:alpha-scalar}).
 However, for VIs, $\alpha <1$ can still lead to divergence due to possible rotations in the dynamics of $z_t^\ast$ (see Proposition~\ref{prop:counter}).